SolaceTraining/solace-workshop-scs/codelab.md

 ![4 Application Architecture](images/DiagramFourth.png)

 ### Deploying a SCS Processor using Spring Cloud Functions
-* Navigate to your "scs-processor-yelling" project
+* Navigate to your "08-scs-processor-yelling" project
 * Open your pom.xml file and note that it was not necessary to include Spring Cloud Functions as a dependency.
 It's included as a dependency of the "spring-cloud-steam" artifact.
 * Open the *ScsProcessorYelling.java* class and note that although we still have the *@EnableBinding(Processor.class)* annotation we are now bindings a bean of type "java.util.function.Function" to the external destinations by providing the spring.cloud.stream.function.definition property.